 We generally expect to see a response within 2 weeks of starting a diet change but maximal response is seen within 4-6 weeks.
 It is important to remember this is a diet TRIAL, and food changes are not a one-size-fits-all approach.
 As reactions can be unique to each individual, it is sometimes necessary to work through a number of diets before a suitable one is found to control your pet’s symptoms.
 In some cases, once your pet is in remission it may be possible to reintroduce some food types without flare-ups.
 But for other patients, they may need to remain on a specialised or very restrictive diet life-long.

 When on these diets it’s important to avoid any flavoured food products in addition to treats.
 This includes all chews, rawhides, treats, and sometimes even flea/tick prevention.
-Please speak to your veterinarian about topical or unflavoured parasite prevention if you are on a strict food trial.
+Please speak to your veterinarian about topical or unflavoured parasite prevention if your pet is on a strict food trial.